 As part of SLU's bicentennial celebration, the Office of Mission and Identity join the Jesuit Influence in American Spirituality, Education and Society to host four Monday evening presentations in 2018.
 Each event will be held from 7 to 8:30 p.m. at St. Francis Xavier College Church.

-Join the Division of Mission and Identity and the Catholic Studies program for Mass, a light lunch and an in-depth discussion of Catholicism and faith.
-The event is held at noon on the first Friday of every month at Boileau Hall.
+Join the Office of Mission and Identity and the Catholic Studies program for Mass, a light lunch, and an in-depth discussion of academics and the Jesuit tradition.
+Each event begins at noon on the first Friday of every month at Boileau Hall.

-Attendees are invited to bring a friend to this spiritually and intellectually stimulating morning.
+Attendees are invited to bring a friend to this spiritually and intellectually stimulating afternoon.
 RSVP at firstname.lastname@example.org

 Each semester, the Office of Mission and Identity invites members of the University community to deepen their understanding of SLU's Ignatian vision and their commitment to its Jesuit mission by attending the Ignatian Lunch.
 RSVP at email@example.com

 - Tuesday April 9, 2019: Embarking on Our Third Century: Reflections from Three Pilgrims.
 Dr Craig Boyd of the School for Professional Studies, Dr John James of the School of Education, and Dr Randall Rosenberg of the College of Arts and Sciences will present in the Ballroom of St Francis Xavier College Church.
 Lunch begins at 11:30 am and will be followed by talks and discussion.

 The magazine, Conversations on Jesuit Higher Education, examines issues related to life and teaching on the campuses of the 28 Jesuit colleges and universities in the United States.
 Each semester, faculty and staff gather for roundtable discussion sessions, facilitated by SLU colleagues.

 The sessions are co-sponsored by the Office of Mission and Identity and the Center for Teaching Excellence.